Secure your small business network

 - you’ve set a password for your wireless network

-- you’re using WPA2 for wireless security
+- you’re using WPA2 or a later version for wireless security

 - you’re keeping your router up-to-date